yanyansimp/MIMSExamAPI/README.md

 ## **Testing the API**

 ### **Postman Collection**
 A Postman collection is included in the project for testing.

-Import it into Postman.
+Import the file `ProductPackagingAPI.postman_collection` to Postman.

 ### **Endpoints to Check Authentication**
 #### Unauthorized Requests: